WHAT DO ANTIOXIDANTS DO?

 There are two types of antioxidants commonly used in dog foods — natural and synthetic.
 Natural antioxidants include vitamins C, E, citric acid, and some herbal sources like rosemary.
 Vitamin C can be taken from common fruits and vegetables like cranberries, apples, tomatoes, blueberries, and more.
 Natural vitamin E is commonly listed as “mixed tocopherols” on the pet food ingredient list.
 Citric acids are taken from various citrus fruits like oranges, lemons, and limes.

-Cannabinoids as Antioxidants: What Studies Say
+Hemp Compounds as Antioxidants: What Studies Say